First Victoria Wood comedy award given to comic posthumously

 Judges said his act was “funny yet emotional”.

-Nicola Burns, director of the Edinburgh Comedy Awards said: “Congratulations to Ahir whose blending of his family’s personal story is funny yet emotional, political yet positive, clever and engaging, powerful and tender.
+Nica Burns, director of the Edinburgh Comedy Awards, said: “Congratulations to Ahir whose blending of his family’s personal story is funny yet emotional, political yet positive, clever and engaging, powerful and tender.

 “His craft as a comedian is so extraordinary that he inspires both tears and laughter.”